There are a number of mortgage costs to consider when setting up your mortgage. For example: Legal Fees and even Broker Fees, if payable.

 The lender’s valuation is not like a surveyor’s full survey.
 It might not identify all the repairs or maintenance that could be needed.

 We recommend that before you buy a property, it’s checked by a qualified surveyor.
 This will enable you to find out if there are any problems before you buy.

 Survey costs range from a basic home buyers condition survey costing around £300 to a full structural survey from £750 or more depending on the property.

 However, getting a good survey could save you money on repairs in the long run.

 For nearly all property purchases you’ll need a solicitor or licensed conveyancer to carry out your legal work.

 Legal fees can range in price.
-You can get a typical quote using the conveyancing quote tool.
 If you’re shopping around make sure you compare the same things, and don’t forget to include any VAT.